 Snapshot functionality for Oracle databases is available through Azure NetApp SnapCenter.
 SnapCenter enables snapshots for backup, SnapVault gives you offline vaulting, and Snap Clone enables self-service restore and other operations.
 For more information, see SnapCenter integration for Oracle on BareMetal Infrastructure.

 Recovery Manager (RMAN) is the preferred utility for taking physical database backups.
 RMAN interacts with the database control file (or a centralized recovery catalog) to protect the various core components of the database, including:

 - Database control files

 - Database initialization files (spfile)

 RMAN allows you to take hot or cold database backups.
 You can use these backups to create standby databases or to duplicate databases to clone environments.
 RMAN also has a restore validation function.
 This function reads a backup set and determines whether you can use it to recover the database to a specific point in time.

-Because RMAN is an Oracle-provided utility, it reads the internal structure of database files.
-This allows you to run physical and logical corruption checks during backup and restore operations.
+Because RMAN is provided by Oracle, it reads the internal structure of database files.
+This capability allows you to run physical and logical corruption checks during backup and restore operations.
 You can also recover database datafiles, and restore individual datafiles and tablespaces to a specific point in time.
 These are advantages RMAN offers over storage snapshots.
 RMAN backups provide a last line of defense against full data loss when you can't use snapshots.

 Learn about options and recommendations to optimize protection and performance running Oracle on BareMetal Infrastructure: